This function finds communities in a (un)weighted undirected network based on propagating labels.

 A

-) should be returned in the output ("both"
+characterindicating what types of nodes ("site","species", or"both") should be returned in the output ("both"by default).- algorithm_in_output

 A

-indicating if the original output of cluster_label_prop should be returned in the output (TRUE
+booleanindicating if the original output of cluster_label_prop should be returned in the output (TRUEby default, see Value).

 Value